Amrvis

 Our favorite visualization tool is Amrvis.
 We heartily encourage you to build

 them to visualize your data.
-A useful feature is View/Dataset
+A useful feature is View/Dataset, which

 allows you to view data in a nested spreadsheet that